ChengCheng0v0/ChengCheng0v0/README.md

 ## About Me

 Hi there!
 I'm from Chengdu, Sichuan Province, China.
-I love programming and am currently learning Rust!
+I love programming 和 am currently learning Rust!
-I have some basic front-end development skills and enjoy creating small websites (like [this](https://hic.top) one).
+I have some basic front-end development skills 和 enjoy creating small websites (like [this](https://hic.top) one).
 I used to write Java, but now I've mostly forgotten it~

 In addition to programming, I love tinkering with hardware, including **NAS** and **soft router** setups.
 I'm a passionate supporter of free software and a loyal fan of **Linux**, my favorite operating system.
 My current distribution of choice is **Arch Linux**.

-When I’m not coding, I’m probably listening to music!
-I have a diverse taste, but electronic music is my favorite.
-My go-to music app is **Spotify**, and my headphones are **AKG K240S**.

 ## My Skills